 Skip to main content

-Earn your social work degree while gaining vital experience in the workplace.
-Choose from two pathways, based on your previous learning, and tailor your degree to suit your career goals.
-Graduate with highly valuable skills to help you improve the lives of some of society’s most vulnerable people.
+Earn a Postgraduate Diploma (PgDip) in social work while gaining vital experience in the workplace.
+Graduate with highly valuable skills to boost your career prospects and help you improve the lives of some of society’s most vulnerable people.

 A group of students sitting in the Communication and Skills Room